What biochemical blood test is normal? table. Normal cholesterol value in women

 Enzymes AlAT Up to 31 U/l

-ASAT Up to 31 U/l In children under 18 years of age, other indicators
+ASAT Up to 31 U/l Children under 18 years old have different indicators

 Alpha amylase 27-100 U/l